ImKuz/CountriesApp/README.md

 # CountriesApp

-Simple iOS applicaiton written is Swift displaying some countries info based on [RestCountries](https://restcountries.eu) API.
+Simple iOS applicaiton written in Swift displaying some countries info based on [RestCountries](https://restcountries.eu) API.

 ---
 **Architecture:** Clean Swift (a.k.a VIP)